Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *  **Display Assets/Devices:** Display Assets/Devices in tree structure mode.It also supports child devices/assets.

-*  **Display Assets/Devices in Tree Structure:** We can expand and collapse the devices and assets using the tree structure.
+*  **Display Assets/Devices in Tree Structure:** We can expand and collapse the hierrachal view of the tree structure.

-*  **Display Assets/Devices in Tree Structure:** Configurable Paginations and also option to set default page size.You can change the page size in the UI also
+*  **Pagination** Configurable Paginations and also option to set default page size.You can change the page size in the UI also

 *  **Configurable Columns:** User can choose what to display in each page of tiles from available list and also option to display custom field.